Exploring Individual Factors in the Adoption of LLMs for Specific Software Engineering Purposes: Discussion and Implications

-Regarding the use of LLMs to generate or modify artifacts (UB1), this task emerges as one of the least influenced by the various adoption drivers.
-Apart from the frequency of general use—which will not be reiterated to avoid redundancy with the previous paragraph—only \textit{habit} and \textit{facilitating conditions}—albeit indirectly—prove to be significant factors.
-To interpret this result, it is important to emphasize that artifact generation, such as source code or documentation, is one of the most established use cases for these tools and is widely perceived as enhancing productivity~\cite{liu2024empirical, Jiang2023Self_planning}.
-This suggests that the use of LLMs for this task is so generic that it is not strongly dependent on specific adoption factors but rather emerges as an activity that naturally integrates into software development workflows.
+Regarding the use of LLMs to generate or modify artifacts (UB1), this purpose emerges as one of the least influenced by the various adoption drivers.
+Apart from the frequency of general use, only \textit{habit} and \textit{facilitating conditions}—albeit indirectly—prove to be significant factors.
+To interpret this result, it is important to emphasize that artifact generation, such as source code or documentation, is one of the most established use cases for these tools and is widely perceived as enhancing productivity~\citep{liu2024empirical, Jiang2023Self_planning}.
+This suggests that the use of LLMs for this purpose is so generic that it is not strongly dependent on specific adoption factors but rather emerges as an activity that naturally integrates into software development workflows.

-\faHandORight\ \textbf{Nevertheless, teams seeking to promote the adoption of LLMs for this broad task can benefit from enhancing their accessibility.} Integrating LLMs seamlessly into existing work environments—such as through GenAI agents—can facilitate habitual use and encourage more frequent engagement with these tools.
+\faHandORight\ \textbf{Nevertheless, teams exploring the integration of LLMs for this broad purpose can benefit from embedding them into routine development environments in a way that supports developers' existing workflows.} Integrating LLMs into everyday activities---such as through IDE plug-ins, in-line suggestions during code authoring, or integration into pull request automation---can foster habitual use.
+For tool designers and tech leads, aligning LLM-based features with common artifact manipulation activities (e.g., code refactoring, docstring generation) can help ensure that adoption is frictionless and perceived as productivity-enhancing rather than disruptive.
+This is particularly relevant in routine scenarios such as adjusting configuration files, updating boilerplate components, or performing minor edits during code review---situations where LLMs can assist with repetitive changes while allowing developers to remain in control and to assess the quality of generated outputs before accepting them.

-\subsubsection{Using LLMs to Modify Artifacts}
+\subsubsection{\underline{Using LLMs to Modify Artifacts}}

 Regarding the use of LLMs for generating alternatives of a given artifacts, \textit{habitual use} and \textit{perceived ease of use} emerge as the primary drivers of adoption.
-This pattern closely mirrors the findings for artifact generation, which is expected given the conceptual similarity between the two tasks.
+This pattern closely mirrors the findings for artifact generation, which is expected given the conceptual similarity between the two purposes.
 However, a key distinction is that while habitual use is the dominant factor in artifact generation, in this case, where a greater conceptual effort is required—\textit{perceived effort} begins to play a role.
 Engineers who perceive LLMs to be difficult to use are likely to prefer to generate alternatives manually.